CharukaK/probe/docs/language-spec.md

   the same variable scope, so it can reference values the owning block `@save`d (e.g. an id to delete).
-- A teardown block runs once, immediately after its owning request-block finishes — **regardless of whether that block's `@assert`s passed or failed** — as long as the owning request was actually sent (an unresolved `{{variable}}` that prevented sending skips the teardown too; there's nothing to tear down).
+- A teardown block runs once, immediately after its owning request-block finishes, **regardless of whether that block's `@assert`s passed or failed**, as long as the owning request was actually sent (an unresolved `{{variable}}` that prevented sending skips the teardown too; there's nothing to tear down).
-- A teardown block's own `@assert` failures are reported as a **warning attached to the owning request**, not as a separate failed test — a cleanup hiccup (e.g. the resource was already gone) shouldn't flip an otherwise-passing test to failed, but it must still be visible.
+- A teardown block's own `@assert` failures are reported as a **warning attached to the owning request**, not as a separate failed test.
+A cleanup hiccup (e.g. the resource was already gone) shouldn't flip an otherwise-passing test to failed, but it must still be visible.
 - A request-block has at most one teardown block.
-Chaining cleanup steps is out of scope for v1 — see §11.
+Chaining cleanup steps is out of scope for v1; see §11.

 ```
 POST {{baseUrl}}/users